ahnate/MusicStreamFraudDetection/README.md

 The data needs to be read from, and any output from algorithms written into Google Cloud Storage.
 All code should be versioned with Git.
 DataFrames in Pandas should be used for data transformations.
 The implementation should use Apache Airflow to orchestrate the processing from data to results.

-### Notes
-Since this task is open ended, it’s OK to send an email with questions and clarification once per day, excluding weekends.
-The deadline for submission is 26/08/2018.